Hello and a very warm welcome to our church.

 Pippa

-Rev'd Pippa Ford at St Michaels Church Camberley
+Rev'd Pippa Ford, Vicar at St Michaels Church Camberley